Shuashuaa/create-v-kit-spa/README.md

 # Reference Table (❗ PHP Version is Important ❗)

 ### Mono Repo
-> frontend and backend are united via configuration made it an sfa, easier to deploy but migrating or upgrading either frontend or backend is tricky-hard.
+> frontend and backend are in a single folder, united via configuration.

 | Version & Type            | Structure    |             Features                                                  | Prerequisite      |
 | :------------------------ | :------------| :---------------------------------------------------------------------| :-----------------|